Stefan4472/bayerische-landtagswahl/README.md

 # bayerische-landtagswahl
 This is a semester-project for the Database Systems class taught by Professor Alfons Kemper, Winter 2020, in the Elite Software Engineering Master's Program at the University of Augsburg | Technical University of Munich | Ludwig Maximillian University of Munich.

-The goal of the project was to develop a online elections-system that could handle the Bavarian Parliamentary elections.
+The goal of the project is to develop an online elections-system for the Bavarian Parliamentary elections.

 # Overview

+The backend is written in Python Flask, and the frontend is written using ReactJS and Bootstrap.
+For our database, we used PostgreSQL.

+Directories:
 - `backend`: Code for the Flask backend
 - `benchmarker`: A benchmarking program (no longer used)
 - `data`: XML data from the 2013 and 2018 elections
 - `database`: Code for the election database.
 Contains a Python package called `landtagswahldb`
-- `documentation`: Contains a few documents we had to create at the beginning of the project
+- `documentation`: A few documents describing the software's requirements
 - `frontend`: Code for the React frontend
 - `loadtesting`: Locustfile definitions used for load-testing with the Python `locust` framework
 - `mockup`: HTML code from our first website mockup